 Tower Bridge at Night

 If you happen to be here after the sun goes down, it can be fun to see the Tower Bridge lit up in all its glory.
 This is also an excellent area for sunset photos of the Tower Bridge as well.

 Old Sacramento Schoolhouse

-This little museum is located right in the heart of old town and it gives students the ability to see what school life was like at the turn of the 20th century.
-This is a replica one room school house established in the 1970s.
+This little museum is located right in the heart of old town, and it gives students the ability to see what school life was like at the turn of the 20th century.

 Fanny Ann’s Saloon

-I plan to have a full post on just this restaurant soon, but it is a must see if you are in old town.
-The burgers are great and the saloon itself has 5 stories of eclectic art with at least two cars hanging from the ceiling and an arcade on the top story.
-Pictures do not do it justice, so you will have to check out the full review when I get it posted.
+The burgers are great, and the saloon itself has five stories of eclectic art with at least two cars hanging from the ceiling and an arcade on the top story.
+Pictures do not do it justice; you can check out my full review here.